Science

 2 semesters, 1 credit

-Prerequisite: Honors Algebra II and department recommendation; at least Honors Precalculus as a corequisite
+Prerequisite: Honors Algebra II and department recommendation; Honors Precalculus at least as a corequisite

 This course is a rigorous, non-calculus-based study of classical and modern physics with the goal of preparing students to take the AP Physics 2 exam.
 The fast-paced program emulates the lecture portion of survey courses commonly taught at colleges and universities.
-Emphasis is on reading, understanding and interpreting physical information; developing problem-solving techniques; refining analytical and mathematical skills, and performing experiments and interpreting results.
+Emphasis is on reading, understanding, and interpreting physical information; developing problem-solving techniques; refining analytical and mathematical skills, and performing experiments and interpreting results.
 Topic areas include a review of mechanics, including rotational dynamics; fluid mechanics and thermodynamics; electricity and magnetism; waves and optics; and atomic and nuclear physics.

 • Biology